GrassHopper1977/cheriot-rtos-sonata-hardware/examples/15.testing/README.md

 # A Basic CHERI Tests

 This uses serial at 9600.
-Connect pins pmod0_2 and pmod0_3 together to reate a loop back.
+Connect pins pmod0_2 and pmod0_3 together to create a physical loopback.

 ## What Does This Show?
 1. It shows that hardware interfaces aren't protected.
 A second compartment can easily interfere with the UART by capturing bytes or using the `pinmux` to disconnect the UART input from a physical pin.